Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/anim8.md

         // And wait another half a second:
         Anim8q(MyVobAni, 0, 500, A8_Wait);
         // Note the 'q' in the follow-up commands.
-        // While Anim8 completely resets the command list, i.e. starts again, Anim8q appends the command.
+        // While Anim8 completely resets the command list, i.e. starts again, Anim8q appends the command to the queue.
         // So you can tinker with a command sequence.
     };
-    // Of course, we always have to balance the values:
-    MyVob.trafoObjToWorld[3] = Anim8_Get(MyVobAni);
+    // Of course, we must set the "animated" value to the VOB itself MyVob.trafoObjToWorld[3] = Anim8_Get(MyVobAni);
 };
 ```